Agatha Christie--The Seven Deadly Sins

 I'm not sure I agree that these particular books represent each sin attributed to it, so I'll try to remember to examine each one as I read it with that in mind.

-I guess I could agree that Pride plays an important role in The ABC Murders, although I think that Envy could also have been tagged for that one.
-The murderer is so suffused with pride in his own abilities and a xenophobic contempt for anyone not British, that it leads him to challenge Poirot publicly to catch him.
+I guess I could agree that Pride plays an important role in The ABC Murders.
+The murderer is so suffused with pride in his own abilities and a xenophobic contempt for anyone not British, that it leads him to challenge Poirot publicly to catch him and continues to taunt him throughout the book.

 Agatha Christie--Miss Marple